DRSTANGE/Prodigy_WD_01/README.md

 3. Customize Content: Modify the HTML, CSS, and JavaScript files to tailor the landing page content, design, and functionality according to your requirements.

-- Inspired by the need for a versatile and visually appealing landing page template that provides a seamless user experience across all devices.
-- Special thanks to the developers and designers whose work and contributions have influenced and enriched this project.

-Feel free to customize this description to match the specific features and characteristics of your responsive landing page project.